Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

 \subsection{Temporal evolution of the characteristic functions and stability of their steady states}

 The analysis of external perturbations on different types of thermal cycle models has been topic of interest \cite{Santillan01,Guzman05,Huang08,Wouagfack17}.
 Since thermal engines operate with many cycles per unit time, the effect of noisy perturbations has been able to help to have a well-design systems guaranteeing stability in their operating regimes (steady-state regimes) \cite{Gonzalez20,Lee20,Valencia21}.
-In several analysis on LIT \cite{KondePrigo98,DeGroot62,Glansdorff54,Glansdorff71,Nicolis77}, it has been shown that spontaneous fluctuations on a particular steady state drive the system back to its condition of \textit{minimum entropy production}.
-For the case of a $(2\times2)$-isothermal energy converters, let us consider the dissipation function $\Phi=\Phi(X_i,J_i)$ in a non-equilibrium steady state.
-As $\Phi=T\int_{V}\left(J_1X_1+J_2X_2\right)\,dV$, the time variation of $\Phi$ can be written as:
+In several analysis on LIT \cite{KondePrigo98,DeGroot62,Glansdorff54,Glansdorff71,Nicolis77}, it has been shown that spontaneous fluctuations on a particular steady state drive the system back to its condition of \textit{minimum entropy production. }In this subsection we show that the stability of linear steady--states can be also attained for the constrained cases.